Our neighbors need us more than ever!

 At Home Service Opportunities

-No-Sew Fleece Blankets – (Just a few more slots available!)
-We will provide the fleece and instructions for you to prepare easy-to-assemble blankets.
+No-Sew Fleece Blankets – (Registration Closed) We will provide the fleece and instructions for you to prepare easy-to-assemble blankets.
 Pick up the materials July 11 and return the finished blanket July 18th to a central location.
 We’ll distribute these blankets to kids at our affiliates who need some extra comfort during this season of uncertainty and change.

 Help the Helpers Gift Baskets – Our nonprofit partners have been working overtime for their clients during this season of crisis.
 Social workers, case managers, development directors, educators, and administrators could use some encouragement to bolster their endurance for continued service.
 We will provide you one name and a list of potential small gifts for you to purchase.
-You’ll put together a basket with a personalized card and return to a central location on July 18th.
+You’ll put together a basket with a personalized card and return to a central location.
+Click here for more information and instructions.

 One of our affiliate staff members told us, “Caring for our caregivers is so valuable.
 I have personally seen and experienced how much a care package or card of encouragement can positively impact our staff.”